q-m/rabbiteye-exp/categorization-nn/README.md

 ```

 For comparison:
-Restricting to 10k features resulted in 111k duplicates, a recall/accuracy of 0.74/0.80 and model size of 67M.
+* Restricting to 10k features resulted in 111k duplicates, a recall/accuracy of 0.74/0.80 and model size of 67M.
-Restricting to 5k features resulted in 112k duplicates, a recall/accuracy of 0.69/0.77 and model size 38M.
+* Restricting to 5k features resulted in 112k duplicates, a recall/accuracy of 0.69/0.77 and model size 38M.
+* With 25 epochs, 5k features, recall/accuracy was 0.80/0.81 and model size still 38M.
+* With 25 epochs, 20k features, recall/accuracy was 0.85/0.86 and model size still 125M.

 ### 2. Feature analysis